AdaCore/training_material/courses/spark_for_ada_programmers/8_subprogram_contracts.rst

   - There exists a correct implementation
   - This includes absence of runtime errors

-* Contract of :code:`Double` also leads to unsoundness
+* Contract of :ada:`Double` also leads to unsoundness

-  - The postcondition is false when :code:`Value` is too large
+  - The postcondition is false when :ada:`Value` is too large

   .. code:: ada